 - Many infectious diseases that are preventable by vaccines, and their sequelae, pose a greater threat to the elderly than younger adults, even if the elderly person is generally in good health.
 For this reason, it is recommended that people check their immunisation status.

 - The diphtheria and tetanus immunisation must always be up to date.
 A booster shot is required at 10-year intervals.
 The potential sources of tetanus infection include animal bites and having a cut or puncture wound contaminated by soil.
-In the case of a contaminated wound, the booster shot can be administered if the previous shot was given more than five years prior.

-- The seasonal influenza vaccine is recommended for everyone aged 65 and up, as influenza is often more severe for the elderly.
+- The influenza vaccine is recommended for everyone aged 65 and up, as influenza is often more severe for the elderly.
 People in this age group and their household contacts and carers can receive the vaccine free of charge via basic health care.
 The effectiveness of the vaccine declines with age, while the risk of serious complications increases.
-This is why the seasonal influenza shot is particularly important.
+This is why the influenza shot is particularly important.